Botcopy/docs/docs/responses/google-assistant.md

 ## Simple Responses
 **Simple Responses** are the default text message response.
 They must be included in a message group with cards, carousels, lists, and suggestions.

-Note: If your agent is setup with default responses, you can toggle on "Use Response from the DEFAULT tab as the first response.
+Note: If your agent is set up with default responses, you can toggle on "Use Response from the DEFAULT tab as the first response.

 **Simple Response Fulfillment**
 ```js